RobotNerd/prose-english-format/README.md

 ## Best practices

-The following are suggested best practices for using prose:
+The following are suggested best practices for using proze:
 - Text editors should be configured to line wrap.
   - Don't manually add line breaks within a paragraph.
   - Line wrapping makes it much easier to edit text in paragraph form.